God has promised Abraham a son. But that was some time ago....

 The child grew and was weaned, and on the day Isaac was weaned Abraham held a great feast.

 Sarah uses the name Isaac to describe her reaction to her child.
-She has dreamed of this for decades.
+She has dreamed of this for decades and now laughs about this surprise blessing.
+Laughter will continue for a time as a theme of this passage.

 The matter distressed Abraham greatly because it concerned his son.